Skip to main content

 Course overview

-Project outcomes may include socio-cultural fashion footwear and accessories sample ranges, or crafted components - physical or digital outcome that respond to contemporary concerns such as climate change, circularity, and material scarcity.
-Whether it's a single product, a set of modular designs, or an exploration into future-making techniques, your work will reflect your unique voice and direction.
+Project outcomes may include fashion footwear, accessories, material innovations, sample ranges, components, or hybrid product propositions.
+Outcomes may be physical, digital or a combination of both and will respond to contemporary concerns such as climate crisis, circularity, social justice and material scarcity.
+Whether you produce a single product, a modular system, a small collection or an exploratory manufacturing proposition, your work will reflect your own creative voice and direction.

 What to expect